 Green Tea Weight Loss

-Green tea appears to improve body composition through several mechanisms.
+Green tea improves body composition through several mechanisms.
 It inhibits fat cell growth, decreases body fat, and inhibits absorption of fats.
 EGCG appears to play a role in these mechanisms.
-EGCG also appears to regulate the genes involved in insulin and glucose metabolism.
-Green tea is thought to lower blood levels of insulin and glucose, which contributes to weight gain, but a study in humans in Nutrition Journal published in 2010 showed no glucose or insulin lowering effect of green tea, but green tea did provide increased satiety and fullness.
+EGCG also regulates the genes involved in insulin and glucose metabolism.
+Green tea lowers lower blood levels of insulin and glucose, which contributes to weight gain, but a study in humans in Nutrition Journal published in 2010 showed no glucose or insulin lowering effect of green tea, but green tea did provide increased satiety and fullness.

 Boosting Metabolism with Green Tea